hydrobeam/website/content/tech/emacs_setup.md

 It lets you configure Emacs just the way you like, while providing sane defaults and convenience.
 Through Emacs' amazing packages like `Magit`, `Org` and `lsp`, you can really make the most of your editor!

-The purpose of this post is to give you an intro to Doom/Emacs and give a brief overview of some of its features!
+The purpose of this post is to give you an intro to Doom/Emacs and offer an overview of some of its features!

 I'll be covering:
 - What a typical workflow might look like + how to use Emacs.